AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

 \attention
   For this chapter, explaining the benefit of being able to assign <em>Scope Domains</em> to \e Scopes, we are simplifying \alox \e Scope features to a bare minimum.
-  We are deferring the full explanation of possible \e Scope settings to chapter \ref alib_mod_scopes.
+  We are deferring the full explanation of possible \e Scope settings to chapter \ref alib_mod_alox_scopes.

 We start really simple and look at \alib{lox;Scope;Scope::Method} which denotes that the <em>Scope Domain</em>
 given with method